AlonDawe/interbotix_aic_control/README.md

 Then run the following:

 > [!CAUTION]
 > The following launch file will make one specific joint move in the goal step maneuvers shown below.
 Please ensure that the robot has been placed in a position such that it will will not hit anything, and that you have made sure which joint will be controlled.
-This should be checked in both `interbotix_aic_control/src/*selected controller*_controller.cpp` and `interbotix_aic_control/src/*selected controller*.cpp`
+This should be checked in both `interbotix_aic_control/src/ReAIC_controller.cpp` and `interbotix_aic_control/src/ReAIC.cpp`

 <div align="center">
   <img src="./images/goal_steps.png" alt="Interbotix PincherX 150, 5-DOF Manipulator">